 The hall’s distant location originally had a purpose.
 In the 1880s, what would become Holy Cross Hall was built to lodge young men studying for the priesthood, and soon after a floor was added to accommodate the swelling ranks of seminarians.
-The building would continue to house aspiring priests and Holy Cross leaders like the young Theodore Hesburgh ’39 for another 60-plus years.
+The building would continue to house aspiring priests and Holy Cross leaders including the young Theodore Hesburgh for another 60-plus years.

 The seminary may have been “especially suited for quiet, earnest study,” as the Scholastic phrased it at the turn of the 20th century, but Holy Cross the dorm had a different atmosphere.
 Leased by the University and commissioned as a residence hall during the same housing crunch in the 1960s that prompted the opening of Grace and Flanner halls in 1969, Holy Cross Hall became the landing pad for self-proclaimed "misfits"—many were transfer students or the sons of South Bend’s working-class families—due to the fact that Holy Cross was the least expensive dorm on campus.
 For years, Hogs proudly claimed to have received the highest numbers of academic pink slips.